 Carick of Hunter Moon

-To everyone who writes Fan-fiction, THANK YOU for all your hard work and for sharing your story’s with us all, please keep up the good work.
+To the writes of Fan-fiction, THANK YOU for all your hard work and for taking the time to share your story’s with us all.

 “It is said that a reader lives a thousand lives before he dies and a non-reader just one."(1)